 Writing a Job Script

-The following example shows a job script for running OpenMX on the OCTOPUS general-purpose CPU nodes with 2 MPI processes × 8 threads (using one node).
+The following example shows a job script for running OpenMX on the OCTOPUS general-purpose CPU nodes with 64 MPI processes × 4 OpenMP threads (using a single node with 256 cores).
 There is no strict requirement for the file name, but in this section it is referred to as openmx.sh.
-For details on other lines in the job script, please refer to here.
+For details on other lines in the job script, please refer to this page.

 OpenMX is installed in the following directory.
 In the job script, the PATH is configured using the module load command.